 10.7.4.
-Remuneration and other benefits granted to the general manager
+Remuneration and other benefits granted to the general manager in 2020

-The mandate of general manager is excerced by the company Other Look SPRL (Ol2EF) whose head office is Chaussée de Tervuren, 111 in 1160 Auderghem, represented by its manager Anne Sophie Pijcke (ASP) since the 1st of July 2017.
+The mandate of general manager is exercised by the company Other Look SRL (Ol2EF) whose head office is Chaussée de Tervuren, 111 in 1160 Auderghem, represented by its Director Anne Sophie Pijcke (ASP) since the 1st of July 2017.

-The management fees granted to ASP for accounting year 2019 amounted to € 92.325 (exclusive VAT).
+The management fees granted to ASP for accounting year 2020 amounted to € 97,275 (exclusive VAT).

-The general manager does not benefit from a variable remuneration, a pension scheme or any other benefits, and nore does he or she receive shares, share options or any other rights to acquire shares of Tubize.
+The general manager does not benefit from a variable remuneration, a pension scheme or any other benefits, and nor does he or she receive shares, share options or any other rights to acquire shares of Tubize.